 Density Bank: holds reserved, previously approved and platted density until such time as that density is transferred onto a lot or conveyed to the town.
-Also refer to the Land Use Element, page 32.
+Also refer to the Land Use Element, Employee Apartment: zoning designation that page 32. page 32.

-Density Transfer: a development review process where density may be transferred from one lot to another lot within the town or into the density bank, provided that the zoning of both lots allows for the increase or decrease of density, and provided that the density transfer is approved by Town Council per the provisions of the LUO.
+Density Transfer: a development review process where density may be transferred from one lot to another lot within the town or into the density bank, provided that the zoning of both lots allows for the increase or decrease of density, and provided that the density transfer is